 Real results take a proven formula with the right KPIs (key performance indicators) to guide you along the path.

 The Facebook “Secret Formula” I use to get more customers has three separate and distinct steps.

-Each of these three steps contain specific tactics that guide fans through your sales funnel and converts some into customers.
+Each of these three steps contains specific tactics that guide in-market buyers through your sales funnel.

-ProTip: You don’t want to waste time on Facebook but remember this: Even if your goal isn’t to ultimately sell something on Facebook, this formula works for many other business goals such as:
+ProTip: It’s easy to waste time on Facebook so even if you’re not selling directly to consumers, this formula works for many other business goals such as:

 - Building your email list

 - Get signups for your Webinar or event.

 - Promote a book or podcast.